There are a few things you should consider before deciding to open an offshore bank account.

 Tax treaties (TIEAs) and the Common Reporting Standard (CRS) compromise your privacy, and unfortunately, it looks like these are here to stay, however, the good news is that these measures are limited to your own government, and does mean your information is open to the public.

-Having a completely anonymous bank account is much more difficult, though not impossible as it primarily depends upon your citizenship and the country where you line.
+Having a completely anonymous bank account is much more difficult, though not impossible as it primarily depends upon your citizenship and the country where you reside.

 Though it is more difficult than previous years due to changes in transparency laws.
 If you are a citizen and reside in a country that is not a signatory of the CRS then it is possible to achieve higher levels of privacy.

 Each county has its own unique laws that will determine what you are liable to report to the tax authorities.
 Though privacy is maintained within the offshore jurisdiction that you bank in, the real issue is more to do with where you live and the passport you carry.